cilium/cilium/Documentation/bpf.rst

   scratch space.
 While being dynamic, this form of looping however is limited to a maximum of 32 iterations.

-  In future, BPF may have some native, but limited form of implementing loops.
+  In the future, BPF may have some native, but limited form of implementing loops.

 7. **Partitioning programs with tail calls.**